Is This Fake Meat Making You Sick?

 There are many Medical studies with the results that Quorn’s fungal ingredient is an allergen, but it is still allowed for sale by the U.S. Food and Drug Administration and the United Kingdom’s Food Standards Agency.

-At the very least, consumers should not be mislead by labeling.
+At the very least, consumers should not be misled by labeling.
 The average consumer doesn’t know what a ‘mycoprotein’ is, and may not eat that product if they did!

-Much of the original motivations to create this food was:
+Many of the original motivations for creating this food were:

 • To find a more humane food.